mohammadbashiri/mohammadbashiri.github.io-old/about.md

 ![Profile Image](assets/images/profile.jpg)

 <p>
-	I am a neuroengineering graduate student at Technical University of Munich.
+	I am a neuroengineering graduate student at Technical University of Munich (TUM).
 My background is in electrical and electronics engineering.
 At the moment, I am in my 4th semester and exploring opportunities for master thesis.
-At the same time I am also working on development of virtual reality (VR) systems for freely moving rodents, in <a href="http://cogneuro.bio.lmu.de/" target="_blank">SirotaLab (Cognition and Neural Plasticity)</a>.
+At the same time, I am working on development of a virtual reality (VR) system for freely moving rodents, in <a href="http://cogneuro.bio.lmu.de/" target="_blank">SirotaLab (Cognition and Neural Plasticity)</a> at Ludwig Maximillian University (LMU).
 </p>

 <p>
-	My research interest is in computational Neuroscience and brain stimulation, as well as developing research tools for neuroscientists.
+	My research interest lies in cognitive computational neuroscience and brain stimulation, as well as developing research tools for neuroscientists.
 To know more about my activities please visit <a href="https://mohammadbashiri.github.io/blog/">blog</a> section.
 And to know more about my projects please visit <a href="https://mohammadbashiri.github.io/projects/">projects</a> section.
 </p>

 <h2>Skills</h2>